AdityaKathera/LearninConsole/README.md

 * Before pushing to github,

-pls run the command and push only if build is successful
+Please run the command and push only if your build is successful.

 npm run build

 * IMPORTANT NOTES

-During Development, pls pull the latest code before you start working.
-If u face any pull conflict, pls use stashing method and merge the code before pushing
+During Development, please pull the latest code before you start working.
+If you face any pull conflict, please use stashing method and merge the code before pushing

 Do not push any code with errors, bugs or build failure.
 Such commits will be rejected by remote origin

-If u have any doubts with push/pull/merge, please post in whatsapp group
+If you have any queries with push/pull/merge, please post it on the whatsapp group.

-Always update the whatsapp group after pushing the code to github so that ewverybody can pull the latest code
+Always update the whatsapp group after pushing the code to github, so that everybody can pull the latest code.

 ~ Lets Rock.
 Peace out..!
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------